Welcome to Christ Church New Brighton, Staten Island, New York

 6 AM Morning Prayer Rite I in the Chapel

-This Sunday, January 18, 2026
+This Sunday, March 1, 2026

-The Second Sunday After
+The Second Sunday In Lent

-The liturgical color is Green.
+The liturgical color is PURPLE.

 Help us help the community